Department of Animal Sciences

 Equine Science Minor

 Students from other majors may minor in Equine Science by completing a minimum of 16 credits.
-A minimum of eight credits must be taken at NDSU.
+A minimum of eight credits must be completed at NDSU.

 Equine Science Certificate